fvwmorg/fvwmorg.github.io/Wiki/Config/Commands/index.md

 ---
-layout : wiki
+layout: wiki
-title : Commands
+title: Commands
-type : config
+type: config
-weight : 1200
+weight: 1200
-description : |
+description: |
   Fvwm is a command driven window manager.
 When Fvwm receives a command it processes the command to set/change settings, preform actions, and so on.
 This page is an overview of how Fvwm works and processes commands.